mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 ## SAREGON

-Saregon is the Core’s most populated subsector with 286 billion sophonts living on 39 worlds.
+Saregon is the Core's most populated subsector with 286 billion sophonts living on 39 worlds.
 It has nine high- population worlds, four of which are industrial.
 Saregon is one of the most powerful subsectors in the Core,